lkm1110/artyard/docs/PRIVACY_POLICY.md

 - We do not knowingly collect data from children
 - If we discover we have collected data from a child, we will delete it immediately
-- Parents: If you believe your child has provided information, contact us at privacy@artyard.app
+- Parents: If you believe your child has provided information, contact us at artyard2025@gmail.com

 ---